krussll/etsysimplicity/_posts/2019-08-22-lawn-bowls-rules.md

 If you want to find out more about the rules of bowls, and how to play we suggest you look through the following articles:

-* What to wear when playing bowls
+* <a href="https://www.jackhighbowls.com/help/lawn-bowls-dress-code">What to wear when playing bowls</a>
-* The rules of measuring
+* <a href="https://www.jackhighbowls.com/help/lawn-bowls-how-to-measure">The rules of measuring</a>